 • How many people live in your home.

-Your air conditioner’s efficiency is tied to its SEER, or Seasonal Energy Efficiency Rating.
+Your air conditioner’s efficiency is linked to its SEER, or Seasonal Energy Efficiency Rating.
 This number measures how well it consumes electricity to create cooling.
 The higher the ranking, the more efficient the air conditioner is.

-When you’re installing a new air conditioner, it’s essential to be aware:
+When you’re buying a new air conditioner, it’s essential to realize:

-• Old air conditioners are classified around 8-9 SEER.
+• Dated air conditioners are rated around 8-9 SEER.

-• Modern air conditioners start at 13 SEER.
-Ones installed in the southwest and southeast must be no less than 14 SEER due to U.S. Department of Energy regulations.
+• Updated air conditioners start at 13 SEER.
+Ones installed in the southwest and southeast must be a minimum of 14 SEER due to U.S. Department of Energy regulations.
 As of 2017, these SEER rating requirements have saved homeowners trillions of dollars.

 • ENERGY STAR®-certified air conditioners begin at 14.5 SEER.